 What we don’t: Expensive for a canister airbag.

 The picks above are all designed for skiers and snowboarders, but we’d be remiss not to include at least one snowmobiling-focused model here.
-In general, sledders prefer vest-style packs that feature smaller capacities, external shovel carry (sledders often need quick access to a shovel to dig out their rig), and reliable protection from obstacles like trees or handlebars.
-The BCA Float MtnPro is one of the most popular vests among sledheads, revered for its durability, well-integrated protection measures, and time-tested Float 2.0 airbag design.
+In general, sledders prefer vest-style packs with smaller capacities, external shovel carry (sledders often need quick access to a shovel to dig out their rig), and reliable protection from obstacles like trees or handlebars.
+The BCA Float MtnPro is one of the most popular vests among sledheads, revered for its durability, snug-fitting design, and time-tested Float 2.0 airbag design.
+It also adds a foam-wrapped hardshell for impact protection to the front, back, and sides of the vest, which makes a lot of sense given the added variables and speed associated with snowmobiling.

 See the BCA Float MtnPro Vest 2.0